Q: What is fit?

-1. Programs and activities that empower children and their families to make healthy lifestyle choices.
+- Programs and activities to empower children and their families to make healthy lifestyle choices.

-2. A unique content model highlighting four key factors of healthy choices and behavior change: recharge (sleep and relaxation), mood (motivation), food (nutrition) and move (physical activity).
+- A unique content model highlighting four key factors of whole-child wellness: recharge (sleep and relaxation), mood (motivation), food (nutrition), and move (physical activity).

 Q: Is it really free?

-A: Yes! fit is a health initiative supported through the philanthropy of T. Denny Sanford.
+A: Yes! fit is a health initiative supported through the philanthropy of the Sanford Health Foundation.

 Q: Are fit units and games aligned to standards?

 A: fit programs align with the National Health Education Standards (NHES) and the Collaborative for Academic, Social, and Emotional Learning (CASEL) Competencies.
 Health behavior outcomes align with the Centers for Disease Control Health Curriculum Analysis Tool (HECAT).
 Additionally, fit exemplifies the Whole School, Whole Community, Whole Child (WSCC) framework.

 A: All fit programs and resources can function as health promotion activities, morning meeting topics, curriculum supplements, or a school-wide program.
 More information and a scope and sequence of activities can be found in teacher and leader’s guides:

 A: Start with a quick activity or present an interactive lesson.

 - Dip into the Discover page to select an activity or watch a video.
 You can easily sort by key area (recharge, mood, food, or move), content type, and setting.